-Tutorial: a full Backbone.Marionette application (part 1)
+Tutorial: a full Backbone.Marionette application

 In previous posts, I introduced you to Backbone.Marionette which provides many niceties to help you build complex Backbone.js apps.
 We’ll cover more advanced topics here, such as Backbone.History, modal windows, organizing code into sub applications, and more.
 The resulting app can bee seen live here.
 Let’s get started!

 Update (June 2013): I’ve written a book on Marionette.
 It guides you through developing a complete Marionette application, and will teach you how to structure your code so large apps remain manageable.
+Also, since this tutorial was written, Marionette has evolved with new functionality and better techniques to write scalable javascript apps.
+These are naturally covered in the book.

 Today, we’re going to rewrite and expand Atinux’s “Backbone Books” example with Marionette.
 Even if you don’t read French, check out his demonstrations section for backbone “toy apps” to learn from.
 Atinux was kind enough to grant me permission to rewrite his app and blog about it, but keep in mind that all graphic design and CSS elements are his…